About Us

 Education Centre

 Fernglen has been visited by many people from horticultural groups, Unitec students and schoolchildren.
 It became clear early on that Fernglen required a building that could cater for schoolchildren and visitors.
-It was Fernglen's good fortune that Peter Thomas, a member of the Birkenhead Rotary Club, took a keen interest in the gardens and it was through his recommendation the education centre was built thanks to the fund-raising effort of the Birkenhead Rotary Club and supported by the former North Shore City Council, Auckland Savings Bank, Utility Corporation and other well-wishers the project came together.
+It was Fernglen's good fortune that Peter Thomas, Birkenhead Rotary Club, took a keen interest in the gardens and it was through his recommendation the education centre was built thanks to the fund-raising effort of the Birkenhead Rotary Club and supported by the former North Shore City Council, ASB, Utility Corporation and other well-wishers the project came together.
+Thanks to Birkenhead Rotary Club, Fernglen has a well-equipped education facility which was completed in 1997.

 Friends of Fernglen